josegcpa/wbs-prediction/analysis-plotting/README.md

 ### Statistical analysis and figure generation

 To help simplify matters, we have setup a `Snakefile` pipeline that coordinates all the necessary steps to generate figures.
 To run it, please run the command `snakemake -c 1`, where the flag `-c` specifies the number of available cores (and concurrent processes).
-Running this step with a single available core takes approximately {} hours.
+Running this step with a single available core takes approximately 50 minutes.